beancount/docs/docs/09_beancount_query_language.md

 ### Shell Variables<a id="shell-variables"></a>

-The interactive shell has a few “set” variables that you can customize to change some of the behavior of the shell.
+The interactive shell has a few “`set`” variables that you can customize to change some of the behavior of the shell.
 These are like environment variables.
-Type the “set” command to see the list of available variables and their current value.
+Type the “`set`” command to see the list of available variables and their current value.

 The variables are: